rluchin/effectiveguncontrol/README.md

 LLM model GPT4 and GPT3.5 were used in the creation of code to clean, plot, and graph data.
 Conversations and links to conversations can be found in other/llm/usage.txt

 **Raw Data Acquisition**
-Data was collected by X (formerly known as Twitter) influence Aella, known as @aella_girl on X. Raw data can be acquired from her website at https://knowingless.com/raw-data/
+Data was collected by X (formerly known as Twitter) influencer Aella, known as @aella_girl on X. Raw data can be acquired from her website at https://knowingless.com/raw-data/